IDRC Thematic Priorities

 2) Inclusive Economies

 The Inclusive Economies thematic area invests in the efforts of public and private sector actors to establish more dynamic economies with decent work opportunities for the poor; democratic governance systems that can respond to challenges of crime, corruption and violence; vibrant public policy debates generated by local, independent organizations; and improvements in the health of the world’s mothers and children.
+Inclusive Economies increasingly supports research that is gender transformative, and throughout all of its programming, gender is a key dimension.
 More specifically, Inclusive Economies supports:

 - Research on enhancing the economic opportunities of marginalized groups.
 This focuses in particular on strengthening women’s economic empowerment; supporting policy and practice to expand economic opportunities for young people; and enhancing private sector development impact, including through innovative forms of collaboration between private and public sectors.

-- Research on creating safer communities free from insecurity and violent conflict, including more secure and inclusive cities; empowering women and girls to prevent and overcome gender violence; and improving access to effective and responsive justice for vulnerable populations.
+- Research on creating safer communities free from insecurity and violent conflict; empowering women and girls to prevent and overcome gender violence; and improving access to effective and responsive justice for vulnerable populations.
 A focus is on context-specific research that connects to broader regional and international efforts in order to achieve greater impact.

 - Research on organizational development of developing country think tanks and policy research organizations, in particular ways in which they can strengthen their policy outreach and impact, enhance research quality and relevance, develop sustainable business models including resource mobilization, and strengthen learning and accountability through better monitoring and evaluation.